If it wasn’t for Cam Rogers, I probably wouldn’t be here.

 I knew Cam slightly from waaaay back in the day in Brisbane, where we had friends in common in the early-mid 90s goth scene up there.
 It was a remarkably big scene, though, so we never really got to know each other.
 Eventually he moved south to Melbourne, as is the norm for creative types in Brisbane, and I left the goth scene in favour of hip-hop and professional wrestling.

-Then, years later, his novel The Music of Razors was mentioned in the bibliography of Demon: the Fallen, a White Wolf game I’d worked on, and it spurred me to get back in touch with him.
+Then, years later, his novel The Music of Razors was mentioned by the annotated bibliography maker of Demon: the Fallen, a White Wolf game I’d worked on, and it spurred me to get back in touch with him.
 That was, hmmm..
 2003?
 Yeah, sounds about right.
 In any case, Cam and I became reacquainted.
 When he and his then-partner encouraged me to come down to Melbourne for a holiday, I decided it sounded like fun; two weeks later I got back and told everyone in Brisbane I was moving to Melbourne within six months.
 Which I did.

 So Melbourne, you have Cam to thank for that.